 There are those of us who do not adhere to the status quo nor do we wish to ‘keep up with the Jones’.
 We actually have no interest in what the Jones’ are doing, we couldn’t care less about the Jones’, and would much rather live a simpler lifestyle being free and independent.
 We don’t need people telling us how to do things or dictating to us how we live our lives.

-That lifestyle includes living in RVs, tiny houses, campers, and travel trailers, and any other small shelter.
+That lifestyle includes living in RVs, tiny houses, campers, travel trailers, and any other small shelter.
 Portable housing with easy transportation to new locales.

 We’re explorers, adventurers, travelers, risk-takers, independents, and we’re self-sufficient.
 We love to see the world, explore, go places, and do things.